LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-CreateANewBot.md

 Click on the Text interaction below the User Says interaction.
 Change the text from `Hi there!
 Thanks for coming!` to just `Hello World!` and hit enter.
 There is no need to open the Interaction Details panel to change simple output text.

-To see your change, open the Messaging Client in the bottom-right, type “reset” and then “hi”.
+To see your change, open the Preview in the bottom-right, type “reset” and then “hi”.
 You should now be seeing your “Hello World!” response.

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/helloworld.png">